Why do I need to seek permission to publish?

 How do I obtain permission to publish?

-While we can deal directly with requests to publish SOAS material applicants should be aware that SOAS Archives & Special Collections also holds archives that are owned by external organisations, and that requests for permission to publish material from these archives will need to be made directly to the organisation concerned.
+While we can deal directly with requests to publish SOAS material applicants should be aware that Special Collections at SOAS Library also holds archives that are owned by external organisations, and that requests for permission to publish material from these archives will need to be made directly to the organisation concerned.
 In all cases we ask that you contact us in the first instance with brief details of:

 - Details of the item to be published, including SOAS reference